yaperos/app-nodejs-codechallenge/README.md

-# Yape Code Challenge :rocket:
+# Yape Code Challenge 🚀

-Our code challenge will let you marvel us with your Jedi coding skills :smile:.
+Our code challenge will let you marvel us with your Jedi coding skills 😄.

-Don't forget that the proper way to submit your work is to fork the repo and create a PR :wink: ... have fun !!
+Don't forget that the proper way to submit your work is to fork the repo and create a PR 😉 ... have fun !!

 - [Problem](#problem)
 - [Tech Stack](#tech_stack)